Updated Aug 2016

 Endorsed by Labour, Sep 2014

 In order to ensure energy supply is affordable and secure, we must support a diverse energy mix.
+However, there can be no place for coal beyond 2025.

 While we believe the benefits are likely to be modest, we support fracking for natural gas where there is no local opposition and environmental concerns are addressed.